TUN: Detecting Significant Points in Persistence Diagrams with Deep Learning: Conclusion

-\paragraph{Training Setup} We train with AdamW and cosine annealing; gradients are clipped to a global norm of 1.0 for stability.
+\paragraph{Training Setup.} We train with AdamW and cosine annealing; gradients are clipped to a global norm of 1.0 for stability.
 The batch size is 16.
 For each persistence diagram sample, we retain at most 100 points ($N_{\text{pd}}=100$), keeping the highest-persistence ones and padding with $(0,0)$ if fewer than 100 are present.
 Likewise, point clouds are capped at 50,000 points ($N_{\text{pc}}=50,000$) by random subsampling or repeated sampling padding.
 Here we set $N_{\text{pc}}=50,000$ because the number of points in point clouds ranges from hundreds to hundreds of thousands, and 50,000 is a relatively reasonable intermediate number.

 We train with an adaptive optimizer and a monotone or annealing learning-rate schedule.
+The initial learning rate is 0.001.
 To ensure stable training and prevent overfitting, we incorporate normalization across convolutional and linear layers, Dropout at multiple stages, and gradient clipping.
 Training stops early if validation loss does not improve for 10 consecutive epochs.

-\paragraph{Default Configuration} Unless otherwise specified, we use $H=256$, $F=256$, attention heads $8$, and BatchNorm across hidden layers.
+\paragraph{Default Configuration.} Unless otherwise specified, we use $H=256$, $F=256$, attention heads $8$, and BatchNorm across hidden layers.
 Fusion dropout $0.3$; classifier dropouts $0.4$ then $0.3$.
 Data caps are $N_{\text{pd}}=100$, $N_{\text{pc}}=50,000$; batch size $16$; focal parameters $(\alpha,\gamma)=(1.0,2.0)$ with class weights $w_0 = 1.0$, $w_1 = 2.0$ for per-point loss $\ell_i = w_{y_i}\, \alpha\, \big(1-p_{t,i}\big)^{\gamma}\, \big(-\log p_{t,i}\big)$.
 These defaults are aligned with the released configuration and can be tuned per dataset.